bcgov/citz-imb-ai/examples/AgenticWorkflow/training_model/README.md

 This task can take a long time.
 On a system with an M1 processor with 32GB of RAM, it took roughly 41 hours.
 You must insert your HuggingFace token in this file before you can download the `gemma-2b` model.

+If you'd like to skip this step, get the fine-tuned model from the `data/ml_training/gemma_tool_selection/gemma-2b-search-classifier` folder in the S3 bucket.

 ### 4. Test the Trained Model